 Land owned by Milwaukee County north of Rawson Avenue is a former landfill that has undergone extensive environmental testing and monitoring.
 The County-owned land is considered a "closed" landfill by the Wisconsin Department of Natural Resources.
 There have been no known environmental studies performed on other parcels within the proposed District.
-If, however, it becomes necessary to evaluate any land or improvement within the District, any cost incurred by the City related to environmental audits, testing, and remediations are eligible Project Costs.
+If, however, it becomes necessary to evaluate any land or improvement within the District, any cost incurred by the City related to environmental audits, testing, ongoing monitoring of water and air quality and remediations are eligible Project Costs.